Custom Alerts & InsightConnect workflows

 Step 2: Add a step to your workflow

 InsightConnect workflow steps allow you to define the actions and tasks you want to automate.
-For example, if you want to receive a Slack notification when a threshold is reached for a custom alert, you would configure that action using a ChatOps step.
+For example, if you want to receive a Slack notification when a threshold is reached for a basic detection rule, you would configure that action using a ChatOps step.
 For detailed information about workflow steps, see Workflow Steps in the InsightConnect documentation.

-If your log line is formatted in JSON, InsightConnect will automatically populate your custom alert fields.
+If your log entry is formatted in JSON, InsightConnect will automatically populate your basic detection rule fields.
 If your data contains raw syslog, InsightConnect will populate the event.entry field, but you must manually add the destination_user and any additional fields you want to send.

 To add a workflow step: